7 Things You Haven't Childproofed, But Should

 Babies and toddlers can get into more trouble than you might imagine.
 Learn the household dangers you should watch for, plus how to childproof your home.

 Babies and toddlers can get into more trouble than you might imagine.
-Some babyproofing tactics are obvious, like covering outlets and securing kitchen cabinets.
-But what about the less obvious hazards around your home, like dishwasher doors and door knobs?
+Some babyproofing tactics may seem obvious, like covering outlets and securing kitchen cabinets.
+But what about the less obvious hazards around your home, like dishwasher doors and doorknobs?

 Cabinets and drawers

-Storage cabinets and drawers—whether in the kitchen, laundry room or bathroom—are often filled with potentially harmful materials like detergent pods, batteries, medications, disinfectant sprays, and furniture polish, says pediatric emergency medicine doctor Douglas Holtzman, MD, of Summerville Medical Center in South Carolina.
+Storage cabinets and drawers—whether in the kitchen, laundry room, or bathroom—are often filled with potentially harmful materials like detergent pods, batteries, medications, disinfectant sprays, and furniture polish, says Douglas Holtzman, MD, a pediatric emergency medicine physician in Summerville, South Carolina.
 In many cases, these products are colorful, shiny, and appealing to a bright-eyed toddler.

 Most cleaning solutions are toxic if swallowed or inhaled.
 “Furniture polish is one of the most dangerous,” Dr. Holtzman says.
 “It’s similar to kerosene in composition so if it’s inhaled through the lungs, it can be deadly.”